Glorf/SwordFallPonK/README.md

 All files but res directory is protected by GNU GPLv3 licence.
 You can read it here: http://www.gnu.org/licenses/gpl-3.0.txt It's also in LICENCE file.
+Also, dirent.h is protected by its own license - in file